- morphine sulfate

 Drug withdrawal syndrome

-Signs of morphine toxicity and overdosage are pin-point pupils, skeletal muscle flaccidity, bradycardia, respiratory depression and hypotension.
+Signs of morphine toxicity and overdose are pin-point pupils, skeletal muscle flaccidity, bradycardia, hypotension, respiratory depression, pneumonia aspiration, somnolence and central nervous system depression which can progress to stupor or coma.
 Circulatory failure and deepening coma may occur in more severe cases.
-Overdosage can result in death.
-Rhabdomyolysis progressing to renal failure has been reported in opioid overdosage.
+Overdose can result in death.
+Rhabdomyolysis progressing to renal failure has been reported in opioid overdose.

 Crushing and taking the contents of a prolonged release dosage form may lead to the release of morphine in an immediate fashion; this might result in a fatal overdose.